sergei-pankratov/ElevenLabs-Anki-Audio-Generator/README.md

 audioFileName = $"_your_custom_prefix_{audioFileCounter}.mp3";
 ```

+## Important Technical Details

+### Direct API Implementation
+This application uses **direct HTTP calls** to the ElevenLabs API rather than the .NET SDK.
+This ensures proper language specification support, including:
+- `language_code` parameter for accurate pronunciation
+- `model_id` selection for optimal multilingual support
+- Access to latest API features not yet available in SDK

+### Duplicate Prevention
+The program includes built-in safety checks to prevent adding multiple audio references to the same sentence:
+- Checks for existing `[sound:` tags before adding new ones
+- Safe to run multiple times without creating duplicates
+- Skips sentences that already have audio references

+### Voice Selection and Fallback
+- **Primary**: Searches for "GEORGE" voice (found to be optimal for Czech pronunciation)
+- **Fallback**: Uses first available voice if GEORGE is not found in your account
+- **Customizable**: Can be modified for your preferred voice in any language

 ## Customization

 This program was originally designed for Czech frequency dictionaries but can be adapted for any language and deck type.